<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 2) Know your entitlements.

-Learn what entitlements you’ll receive, and how they’ll affect your monthly income.
+Learn what entitlements you’ll receive and how they’ll affect your monthly income.
 You might be eligible for hazardous or difficult duty pay, imminent danger pay, hardship duty pay, and family separation allowance.
 Learn more about these entitlements through the Defense Finance and Accounting Service (DFAS).

+Build an emergency fund.
 If you don’t already have one, set aside three to six months of living expenses.
 Although unemployment isn’t a pressing concern for service members, misfortunes do happen.
-Cars break down, and expenses appear out of nowhere.
+Cars break down, and other expenses appear out of nowhere.
 An emergency fund helps avoid a trap of consumer debt through credit card spending when unexpected costs arise.

+Pay off debt.
 After you establish an emergency fund, attack your debt.
 Start with the highest interest or delinquent debt and work your way down.

 As deployment approaches and you prepare yourself emotionally, remember to also plan financially.
 Deployments are a great opportunity to increase your savings for the future, so keep these tips in mind to help capitalize on the additional income you receive.